milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 [warn]  in org.scala-lang#scala-compiler;2.12.0-SNAPSHOT differs from Scala binary version in project (2.12.0-M4).
 ```

 these can be safely ignored.
-You might also see some errors relating to the JLine and the REPL,
+You might also see some errors relating to JLine and the REPL,

 ```
 Error reading scala/tools/nsc/interpreter/jline/JLineHistory$JLineFileHistory$Entry$.class: null